-&lt;sup>34One might ask whether this equation necessarily involves expressions in both systems of units.
-That would be to confuse however its role as a quantity equation with its role as a numerical equation.
-Both interpretations are available, but, in Tolman's argument, this is must be an equation of quantities as the transformation is ontic, not a mere formal translation.
-See de Courtenay (2015).
+32. One might ask whether this equation necessarily involves expressions in both systems of units; however, that would confuse its role as a quantity equation with its role as a numerical equation.
+Both interpretations are available, but, in Tolman's argument, this must be an equation of quantities as the transformation is ontic, not a mere formal translation (see de Courtenay 2015).

-&lt;sup>35Table selectively adapted from Tolman (1914), 226.
+33. Table 1 is selectively adapted from Tolman (1914, 226).
 Note the invariant quantities and the corresponding theoretical commitments of Tolman's principle: the constancy of the speed of light, electromagnetic theory, and the laws of thermodynamics.